-I estimate equation 3 using competitive, general obligation tax exempt bond issues of more than \$1 million where X{ijt} includes year fixed effects, flexible fixed effects for years to maturity from sale and refund status, a control for natural log of size that is allowed to vary by year, credit rating fixed effects, financial market indices, fixed effects for use of funds, and flexible trends for different issuer types.25
+I estimate equation 3 using competitive, general obligation tax exempt bond issues of more than \$1 million where X{ijt} includes year fixed effects, flexible fixed effects for years to maturity from sale and refund status, the natural log of size interacted with years, credit rating fixed effects, financial market indices, fixed effects for use of funds, and flexible trends for different issuer types.32

-Of particular interest, β_1 is the differential effect on underwriter profits of winning an auction that an advisor bids in if the advisor does not win.26 If this estimate is negative, it is indicative of lower profits if an underwriter wins an auction against potentially better-informed advisor-evidence of the winner's curse. $\beta_1 + \beta_2$ is the effect of an advisor bidding on and winning their own issue.
+Of particular interest, β_1 is the differential effect on underwriter profits of winning an auction that an advisor bids in if the advisor does not win.33 If this estimate is negative, it is indicative of lower profits if an underwriter wins an auction against potentially better-informed advisor-evidence of the winner's curse. $\beta_1 + \beta_2$ is the effect of an advisor bidding on and winning their own issue.

-Estimates of equation 3 are shown in Table 8. $\hat{\beta}1$ is negative, and statistically significant at the 5% level in the preferred specification in column (4), while $\hat{\beta}1 + \hat{\beta}2$ is indistinguishable from zero.
+Estimates of equation 3 are shown in Table 7. $\hat{\beta}1$ is negative, and statistically significant at the 5% level in the preferred specification in column (4), while $\hat{\beta}1 + \hat{\beta}2$ is indistinguishable from zero.
 These results are suggestive of the winner's curse where non-advisor underwriters face a disadvantage bidding against an informed advisor and will bid less aggressively and be less likely to enter auctions where they have to bid against advisors.
-Non-advisor underwriters have a gross spread that is 3.5 basis points lower if they win an auction against a dual advisor.
-This is representative of 6% decrease relative to the mean gross spread of 56.7 basis points.27
+Non-advisor underwriters have a gross spread that is 3.5bps lower if they win an auction against a dual advisor.
+This is representative of 6% decrease relative to the mean gross spread of 56.7 basis points.34